flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

 Continuous Integration - CI
 ---------------------------

 If your organization does any automated registration, then you'll need to authenticate with the `client credentials <https://datatracker.ietf.org/doc/html/rfc6749#section-4.4>`_ flow.
-After retrieving an access token from the IDP, you can send it along to Flyte Admin as usual.
+After retrieving an access token from the IDP, you can send it along to FlyteAdmin as usual.

 .. tabbed:: Flytectl